Jake-M-Short/MART341-WebDesign/WebDesignHomework/Assignment4/README.md

 What’s the purpose of the index.html page, and where should it be placed?

+The purpose of the index.html is to be the homepage os a site.
+The index.html should be placed at the top of the folder directory being the master file.

 Review: What are the top naming practices for clean and organized code?

+One way to create good naming practices for clean and organized code is with creating child directories for longer URLs.
+We can use multiple index.html files and place them into different child directories for calling certain pages.
+For example if we had an about page, we can create a subdirectory /about and call this directory, where the index.html will be called automatically.